Recent in Baby

 How popular is Mary?

-Mary was the #1 U.S. girls' name every year from 1880 through 1961.
-While no longer at the top, it remains a timeless classic in regular use.
+Mary was the #1 U.S. girls' name in almost every year from 1880 through 1961 — the one interruption came from 1947 to 1952, when Linda led.
+Though no longer at the top, it remains a timeless classic in regular use.